apache/ozone/hadoop-hdds/docs/content/design/s3_hcfs.md

 hdfs dfs -put /tmp/file1 s3a://b12345/d11/d12/file1
 ```

-In this case first a `d11/d12/` key is created.
+* Hybrid and Hadoop mode: In this case first a `d11/d12/` key is created.
 The intermediate key creation logic in the second step should use it as a directory instead of throwing an exception.
+* S3 mode: works in the same way but no intermediate directory is creaed.

+# Challenges and implementation of hybrid mode

+Implementation of hybrid mode depends from the feedback from the users.
+This section emphases some of the possible implementation problems and shows how is it possible to implement hybrid mode.

+When somebody creates a new key like `/a/b/c/d`, the same key should be visible from HCFS (`o3fs//` or `o3://`). `/a`, `/a/b` and `/a/b/c` should be visible as directories from HCFS.

+S3 should list only the `/a/b/c/d` keys, (`/a`, `/a/b`, `/a/b/c` keys, created to help HCFS, **won't be visible** if the key is created from S3)

+This can be done with persisting an extra flag with the implicit directory entries.
+These entries can be modified if they are explicit created.

+This flag should be added only for the keys which are created by S3. `ofs://` and `of3fs://`  create explicit directories all the time.

+## Handling of the incompatible paths

+As it's defined above the intermediate directory generation and normalization are two independent settings.
+(It's possible to choose only to create the intermediate directories).

+**If normalization is chosen**: (`ozone.om.enable.filesystem.paths=true`), all the key names will be normalized to fs-compatible name.
+It may cause a conflict (error) if the normalized key is already exists (or exists as a file instead of directory)

+**Without normalization (`ozone.om.enable.intermediate.dirs=true`)**:

+Creating intermediate directories might not be possible if path contains illegal characters or can't be parsed as a file system path. **These keys will be invisible from HCFS** by default.
+They will be ignored during the normal file list.